National Redoubt (Belgium): 1940

 The Germans maintained the fortifications well during World War II.
 Some were used as storage.
 Fort Breendonk was used as a transit camp for deportation to Germany.
 In Fort Breendonk (ca. 300) executions were carried out.
 Currently, Fort Breendonk is a national memorial.

 Present

 The small forts 1–7 were demolished during the construction of the Brialmont wall, except fort 2, of which the reduit is part of the current sports arena.
 The Brialmont forts 2–8 still exist.
-Fort 1 (Wijnegem) has been demolished in 1959 (when it was 100 years old) during the construction of the shopping centre Wijnegem and the extension of the roads N12 and R11.
+Fort 1 (Wijnegem) was demolished in 1959 (when it was 100 years old) during the construction of the Wijnegem shopping centre and the extension of the N12 and R11 roads.